zpeats/50863_ABR_Lab/README.md

-│   ├───StudentCode.java //java file that contains student entrypoint │   └───StudentComm.java //java file containing the class to invoke their algorithm ├───papers //some paper references used for the ABR algorithms ├───readmelinks //gif links for the readme.
+│   ├───StudentCode.java //java file that contains student entrypoint │   └───StudentComm.java //java file containing the class to invoke their algorithm ├───papers //some paper references used for the ABR algorithms ├───readmelinks //gif links for the README.
 ├───studentEx //implementations for various ABR algorithms done in python ├───tests //tests that grader will run
-│   ├───testALThard //test
-│   ├───testALTsoft //test will a lot of alternating bandwidth │   ├───testHD //test that have high quality bandwidth and other params │   ├───testHDmanPQtrace //test that have high quality bandwidth but low params │   ├───testPQ //test that have low quality bandwidth and param, will rebuffer.
+│   ├───testALThard //test that have a unstable bandwidth that confuses ABR algos │   ├───testALTsoft //test that have a lot of alternating bandwidth │   ├───testHD //test that have high quality bandwidth and other params │   ├───testHDmanPQtrace //test that have high quality bandwidth but low params │   ├───testPQ //test that have low quality bandwidth and param, will rebuffer.